drone/docs/content/runner/vm/configuration/setup.md

 For more information about the Amazon configuration options, see [Amazon]({{< relref "amazon" >}})

+# Anka

+To use the setup command for Anka you will need to pass through your vm name.
+Below is an example of how to use the setup command.

+{{< highlight bash "linenos=table" >}}
+./drone-runner-aws setup --anka-vm-name master-vm INFO[0000] setup: using anka
+INFO[0000] no pool file provided
+DEBU[0003] Not there yet 1/60, error: exit status 2
+DEBU[0007] Not there yet 2/60, error: exit status 2
+DEBU[0011] Not there yet 3/60, error: exit status 2
+DEBU[0013] Not there yet 4/60, error: exit status 2q
+DEBU[0016] got IP 192.168.64.32                          cloud=anka name=setup--5577006791947779410 pool=testpool
+INFO[0017] Running script in VM                          cloud=anka name=setup--5577006791947779410 pool=testpool
+DEBU[0273] anka: [creation] complete                     cloud=anka fields.time=273.27s ip=192.168.64.32 name=setup--5577006791947779410 pool=testpool
+INFO[0273] setup: instance logs for da894645-10c1-460f-886f-df6d65677c52:
+Pool file:
+version: "1"
+instances:
+- name: testpool
+  default: true
+  type: anka
+  pool: 1
+  limit: 2
+  platform:
+    os: darwin
+    arch: amd64
+    spec:
+    account:
+      username: ""
+      password: ""
+    vm_id: master-vm
+    root_directory: ""
+    user_data: ""
+{{< / highlight >}}

+For more information about the Anka configuration options, see [Anka]({{< relref "anka" >}})

 # Digital Ocean

 To use the setup command for digital ocean you will need to pass through your project id.
 Below is an example of how to use the setup command.